valkey-io/valkey-doc/topics/programmability.md

 * They can always be executed on replicas.
 * They can always be killed by the `SCRIPT KILL` command.
-* They never fail with OOM error when redis is over the memory limit.
+* They never fail with OOM error when Valkey is over the memory limit.
 * They are not blocked during write pauses, such as those that occur during coordinated failovers.
 * They cannot execute any command that may modify the data set.
 * Currently `PUBLISH`, `SPUBLISH` and `PFCOUNT` are also considered write commands in scripts, because they could attempt to propagate commands to replicas and AOF file.